 Below, there are four groups with a list of tools, which can help you in your daily work as a Designer.

-Tools to facilitate communication in product design
+Tools to facilitate communication

 We all know Google tools such as Meet, Calendar, E-mail, and Drive.
 I will give you a few tips about them: